ShahiShohanur/prizebond-auto-checker/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 A simple and efficient web tool to automatically check your prize bond numbers against the latest prizebond draws.
+This flexibility allows you to easily manage and check your bonds using the app.

 ---

 ## Features

-- Load multiple JSON files containing your saved prize bond numbers.
+- **Loading JSON files:** Select one or more JSON files containing your bond numbers from the file list. (data/yourJsonFile.json)
-- Manually input prize bond numbers (one per line).
+- **Manual Input:** Enter your bond numbers manually, one per line, in the provided input box.
 - Automatically fetch and check the latest 10 prize bond draws.
 - Display matches with clickable links to the official draw PDFs.
 - Responsive and clean UI built with [Tailwind CSS](https://tailwindcss.com/).